12manish/ForecastbyShinyWebApp/README.md

 # ForecastbyShinyWebApp
-This App can be used as a forecasting tool to test when a specific smoothing forecasting technique should be implemented.
+This App can be used as a forecasting tool to test when a specific smoothing forecasting technique should be implemented in any time sereis data.